MarskalGroup/marskal-core_ext/README.md

 This gem contains several extensions to the core classes of Ruby.
 This was developed using Ruby 2.0 and Ruby 2.1 but many of the extension will likely work with other versions.

+The legacy gem was [marskal-core-extensions](https://rubygems.org/gems/marskal-core-extensions).
+This gem is no longer being maintained.

 ## Installation